hello-sheidi/natours/README.md

 #### Tools used in this project:

-- CSS and SASS
+- CSS and Sass
+- CSS architecture:
+  1. Component-based design
-- BEM (Block Element Modifier)
+  1. BEM (Block Element Modifier)
+  1. Writing reusable code
+- Using Sass global variables, mixins and functions
-- Animations: Transitions and @keyframes Rules
+- Animations, Transitions and @keyframes Rules
 - Color-gradients and clip-paths
-- Background Images, Background Videos
+- SVG images and videos in HTML and CSS
 - Advanced Media Query and Responsive Images